DNA applications are available online!

 Guidelines for PULLING hair:

-- Pull approximately 40 to 50 hair roots (min 80 hairs for higher density tests).
+2. Repeat until you have obtained approximately 40 to 50 hair roots (min 80 hairs for higher density tests).

 Fees are payable to the CHA and will be invoiced when DNA applications are requested.
 See current Fee Schedule.